 Time to get back and pack up for the last part of the trip.
 Surprisingly my cold had subsided before reaching the wetter Tashkent.

-Samarkand is famous for its round-shaped flatbread baked in clay walls of tanyrs, the Obi Non.
+Samarkand is famous for its round-shaped flatbread baked in clay walls, the Obi Non or Tandyr Nan.
 It’s tasty of course, but also eye-catching with the perfectly glazed golden crust.
 Almost at every corner on the street you can come across some bread seller, a characteristic scene from this city.

 At noon when people took the noon break from work, Samarkand became bustling and joyful, just the same as any other modern business city.